 Best Stainable: Elmer's Carpenter's Stainable Wood Filler

 Elmer's Carpenter's Stainable Wood Filler is an impressive product.
 Containing actual wood fibers, it looks and acts like the real thing, only stronger.
 The non-structural formula effortlessly fills in gouges, cracks, and holes on indoor and outdoor surfaces, including furniture, trim, and floors.
 Shallow repairs can cure in as little as 15 minutes, but deep holes and gouges should be allowed to cure for up to 8 hours before proceeding to sand the area.

 Best for Big Jobs: Gork's Goodfilla Water Based Wood & Grain Filler

-For bigger projects, such as a wood floor with heavy damage, furniture that's seen better days, or wooden trim that's been attacked by woodpeckers or water, we recommend getting a tub of Goodfella Wood & Grain Filler.
+For bigger projects, such as a wood floor with heavy damage, furniture that's seen better days, or wooden trim that's been attacked by woodpeckers or water, we recommend getting a tub of Goodfilla Wood & Grain Filler.
 The water-based formula fills and conceals cracks, holes, knots, and splits on a variety of surfaces.
 It comes in three sizes (8 ounces, 1 quart, or 1 gallon), so you should have plenty to cover one or more large jobs.
 It's available in several different wood tones.

 Best for Small Jobs: Rust-Oleum Varathane Fill Stick for Wood Repair

 For smaller projects and touch-ups, your best bet is a Varathane Fill Stick.
 It comes in ten realistic-looking colors to match most wood grains and finishes.
 This isn't a wood filler for deep gouges or holes larger than nail holes; it's for smoothing over scratches and other surface imperfections, including nail holes, on wood floors, furniture, trim, and cabinets.